20 Most Common Mistakes People Make with Their Lawn

 Use concentrates whenever you can.
 For most liquids, you can buy concentrates and mix your own treatment with water.
 You’ll save about 70 percent of the cost of premixed.
 Be sure to mix only as much as you can use within a week or two.
 Minerals in tap water will reduce the potency of the chemicals in just a short time.

 Dethatching a lawn involves flailing away at your lawn with a powerful, engine-driven steel rake.
 If that sounds scary, imagine how your grass feels!
 The idea is to rake up the old woody stems resting at the base of the grass leaves.
 Dethatching does this, but at great cost to your lawn because it tears up not only the grass but also the roots.
 It’s rarely a good idea.
 If you have thatch, it’s probably because you’ve been under watering, over fertilizing and/or consistently mowing when the grass is overgrown.

 They are SO important!
 It’s not only the concentration for fluids or the spreader setting for granules.
 Pay attention to the details like the rain forecast and what temperature ranges the treatments require.
 Skip them and you’ll either wreck your lawn or waste your time and money.

 Yep, just skip the directions and pour it on.
 You’ll kill your whole yard in no time.
 And if you don’t kill it outright, it’ll turn yellow and take weeks to heal itself.

 Mowing With Dull Blades

 Dull mower blades rip through the leaves, which stresses the plant.
-Instead, you want to slice them off cleanly.
+Instead, you want to slice them off cleanly with sharpened lawn mower blades.
 You can always tell a lawn that’s been mowed with a dull blade because it looks brown on the top.
 Get on your hands and knees and you can actually see the damage.